 When divorcing couples cannot come to a resolution on the terms of their divorce, they will need to take their case to court and have a judge decide a final order.
-This scenario is what is known as a contested divorce.
-In an uncontested divorce, couples who can amicably come to their own agreements outside of the courts can resolve their divorce more privately, cost-effectively, and quickly.
+This scenario is known as a contested divorce.
+In an uncontested divorce, also known as cooperative divorce, couples amicably come to an agreement outside of court, allowing the divorce to be more private, cost-effective, and quick.

-Child support refers to payments made by one parent to the other to provide for the needs of their child after a divorce.
+Child support refers to payments made by one parent to the other in order to provide for the needs of their child after a divorce.
 Payments are usually made by the non-custodial parent to the parent with physical custody of the child.
-The state of New York determines the amount of payment that is required based on each parent’s level of income.
+The state of New York determines the amount of payment required based on each parent’s income level.

-Alimony, also known as spousal support or maintenance, is money paid to one spouse from the other after divorce or during a legal separation.
+Alimony, also known as spousal support or maintenance, is money paid to one spouse by the other after divorce, or during a legal separation.
 Its purpose is to provide the lower-earning spouse with money for living expenses and to help them maintain the standard of living they enjoyed during the marriage.
-A judge will take into consideration the following factors when deciding alimony: both spouses’ present and future earning capacity, the length of the marriage, their ages and overall health, and more.
+A judge will take into consideration the following factors when deciding alimony: both spouses’ present and future earning capacity, the length of the marriage, their age and overall health of each spouse, and more.

 While there is no requirement that a couple be married in order to receive child support, spousal support can only be granted if the couple was married.

-Depending on the circumstances and complexity of the divorce, finalizing a divorce can take a long period of time.
-A spouse may wish to file a temporary support order during this time to request financial assistance for living expenses while waiting for the court’s order to be finalized.
+Depending on the circumstances and complexity of the divorce, finalizing it can take a long time.
+A spouse may wish to file a temporary support order during this time to request financial assistance for living expenses while waiting for the court order to be finalized.

 To request the order, the spouse must demonstrate financial need in a written statement.
-Justifiable reasons for requesting relief include paying a mortgage or utilities, taxes, food, school tuition expenses for their children, etc. A lawyer from our firm can assist you in determining whether you should apply for a temporary support order and can help you complete the request properly.
+Justifiable reasons for requesting relief include paying a mortgage or utilities, taxes, food, school tuition expenses for children, etc. A lawyer from our firm can assist you in determining if you should apply for a temporary support order, and we can help you complete the request properly.

-If a spouse ever feels that they are the victim of domestic violence, or even if they feel threatened, they can ask for a temporary order of protection, or restraining order.
-A restraining order will require the other spouse to stay a safe distance away from their spouse, their marital residence, and their children until their cases are heard in court.
-A judge will then make a decision about whether to terminate or extend the order.
+If a spouse ever feels they are the victim of domestic violence, or even if they feel threatened, they can ask for a temporary order of protection, or restraining order.
+A restraining order requires the other spouse to stay a safe distance away from their spouse, their marital residence, and their children until the case is heard in court.
+A judge will then make a decision to either terminate or extend the order.
 If the restraining order is violated, the offending spouse can be arrested and possibly sentenced to jail time.

 Note that separate property can turn into marital property if it was maintained through the use of marital funds or it increased in value due to the contributions of both spouses.

 A prenuptial agreement is a legal contract outlining certain rules regarding the couple’s finances in the event of divorce or death.
-It is signed before the marriage and can address some of the following topics: what property each spouse had before the marriage, spousal and/or child support after death, who can inherit what property, what will happen if a spouse becomes disabled, how taxes and debts are to be handled, and more.
+It is signed before the marriage and can address some of the following topics: what property each spouse had before the marriage, should there be children in the marriage, what will happen regarding spousal and/or child support after death of a spouse, who can inherit what property, what will happen if a spouse becomes disabled, how taxes and debts are to be handled, and more.
 A prenuptial agreement can ensure that both spouses are on the same page before they marry, and can protect against any confusion in the future.